-- The production is completeley dependent on the availability of all components at the moment that production starts up.
+- 1. The production is completeley dependent on the availability of all components at the moment that production starts up.
 If component availability slows down, sales too will be delayed. - 2.
-Currency risk: - The group buys a portion of its components in US dollars/ yen, the exchange rate risk on which is only partially covered in the selling price. - Production takes place partly in Romania and the Czech Republic: large fluctuations of these currencies against the Euro can impact costs. - Since foreign currency needs cannot be accurately timed, the group does not cover its foreign currency positions. - 3.
-The group has a credit agreement with its bankers that includes a minimum solvency ratio covenant, a maximum consolidated leverage (total net financial debt/EBITDA) and the consolidated cash flow over the last 4 quarters needs to be positive.
-The group complied will all requirements end 2011.
-In case the group should not comply with any of these requirements, bankers may withdraw the creditlines. - 4.
-Customer insolvency can have a major impact on the results. - 5.
-The group has a receivable of EUR 2 million on the sale of the Automation activity payable by the end of 2013.
-This receivable is secured by a pledge of 700,000 Connect Group shares (CONN), held by the acquirer of the Automation activity.
+Currency risk: - a.
+The group buys a portion of its components in US dollars/Yen, the exchange rate risk is only partially covered in the selling price. - b.
+Production takes place partly in Romania and the Czech Republic: large fluctuations of these currencies against the Euro can impact costs.

+- c.
+Since foreign currency needs cannot be accurately timed, the group does not hedge its foreign currency positions. - 3.
+The group has a credit agreement with its bankers that includes a minimum solvency ratio covenant and a maximum consolidated leverage (total net financial debt/EBITDA).
+The group complied will all requirements end 2012.
+In case the group should not comply with any of these requirements, bankers could withdraw the creditlines. - 4.
+Customer insolvency can have a major impact on the results.